-let’s heal the divide, 30 foot neon sign, located on the north facade of the Vancouver Community College, 2015-2016 Vancouver Biennale open air installation
+Let’s Heal the Divide, 30 foot neon sign, located on the north facade of the Vancouver Community College, 2015-2016 Vancouver Biennale open air installation, 2015-17

-This piece was aptly installed on International Women’s Day (March 8, 2015).
-The official lighting of the piece took place on March 11, 2015 with a welcoming and blessing by Carleen Thomas who spoke beautifully about the message of the piece and the cleansing power of the rain.
+Let’s Heal the Divide was installed on International Women’s Day (March 8, 2015), and remained on the facade of VCC Downtown until July 2017.
+The official lighting of the piece took place on a rainy March 11, 2015 with a welcoming and blessing by Carleen Thomas who spoke beautifully about the message of the piece and the cleansing power of the rain.
 A panel discussion followed with a packed room inside VCC.
-Panelists included Toni Latour, Sandra Seekins, Romi Chandra-Herbert, Michael Geller, with moderator Gordon Price.
-The impassioned dialogue that preceded included diverse community members, artists, service providers, activists and more.
+Panelists included the artist, Toni Latour, Sandra Seekins, Romi Chandra-Herbert, Michael Geller, and moderator Gordon Price.
+The impassioned dialogue that followed included diverse community members, artists, service providers, activists and more.

-The conversation continued beyond March 11 with a series of video interviews produced by the Vancouver Biennale asking the question “What does let’s heal the divide mean to you?”.
+The conversation continued with a series of video interviews produced by the Vancouver Biennale asking the question “What does let’s heal the divide mean to you?”.
 Noteworthy interviewees included musician Bif Naked, artist Tiko Kerr, and politician Constance Barnes.
 Interview Series